turbot/steampipe-plugin-azuread/docs/index.md

 Steampipe works with managed identities (formerly known as Managed Service Identity), provided it is running in Azure, e.g., on a VM.
 All configuration is handled by Azure.
 See [Azure Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) for more details.

 - `enable_msi`: Specify `true` to use managed identity credentials.
+- `tenant_id`: Specify the tenant to authenticate with.
+- `client_id`: Specify the app client ID of managed identity to use.
 - `msi_endpoint`: Specify the MSI endpoint to connect to, otherwise use the default Azure Instance Metadata Service (IMDS) endpoint.

 ```hcl